 They could never be anywhere on time, they couldn’t clean the dishes correctly, every time we went anywhere that was even remotely upscale or swanky, I had to prep them on how to dress and what was appropriate conversation.
 It was like sitting down a 10-year-old kid and telling them that when they go to their friend’s pool party, they can’t tell poop jokes and must abide by the basic rules of civility, like not pissing in the pool!

 7. They Don't Care About Your Pleasure

 Aside from the man child I married who was killer in the sack (yes, I can give him that and actually may have a lot to do with why I married him), the other ones were pretty selfish in bed.
 I mean, they made an effort, but they made an effort in the way my first boyfriend did ― a sort of half-hearted attempt in which they didn’t really care if I climaxed, but they pretended like they did.
-While in bed a grown-ass man gives a damn about your pleasure, a man child is just… well, honestly, I’d rather rearrange my sock drawer than ever have sex with another one.
+While in bed a grown-ass man gives a damn about your pleasure, a man child is just… well, honestly, I’d rather rearrange my sock drawer than ever hook up with another one.

 8. They're Not Realistic

 As I mentioned, the man children I’ve dated were “artists.”
 As a fellow artist, in my own right, I get that when you’re pursuing your art you feel that having a “real” job, as in a job that actually pays a proper wage, can you make feel like a sellout.
 I totally understand that!
 But what I understand more is that you can’t do your art, or whatever your passion is, if you don’t have a cent to your name.
 And if you don’t have a passion, you still need a damn job… it’s called how the world works.

 9. They Can Make You Feel Like A Total Fool